habanoz/rl-algo/README.md

 This repository contains implementations of control algorihms found in Sutton&Barto book.
 Only algorithms presented in boxes are included.

+RL algorithms looks simle to implement at first glance.
+But they are tricky to implement.
+Subtle errors may result in divergance, not learning and poor performance.
+The latter is arguably the worst because it is hard to pin point.
+An algorithm has many reasons to perform poorly apart from the implementation issues e.g. sub-optimal hyper parameter selection, randomness...

+I have used sutton&barto book illustrations as a measure of implementation correctness.
+I tried to replicate the illustrations with relevant algorithms.

 The demo package contains demonstrations of the algorithms.
 The env package contains gym environments used in demonstrations.

 ## Algorithms